leo0514/vpc-on-classic-network/using-vpn.md

 **Can you use VPN for VPC as a VPN Gateway for your IBM Cloud Infrastructure Classic?**

 No, in order to use VPN Gateway in your IBM Cloud Infrastructure Classic environment, you must use the [IPsec VPN](https://{DomainName}/catalog/infrastructure/ipsec-vpn){: external}.

+**Can VPN for VPC, along with a Classic Access VPC, access IBM Cloud Infrastructure Classic Resources?**

+Not at this time.

 **What will rekey collision cause?**